myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-21T12:55:01.410Z
+>
+> I would like to create a list for “Silicon Valley Insiders”, it will be my favorite algo

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-21T11:42:06.327Z
 >
 > Thx! 😁